johnnywoo/cliff/README.md

 when installing the completion into bash profile.

 To do that:

- 1. Write the script with desired config, let's put it in phpunit-config-helper.php
+ 1. Write the script with desired config, like the one in `examples/phpunit-completion.php`
  2. Put this in your profile:

-    eval "$(/usr/bin/php /path/to/your/phpunit-config-helper.php --cliff-bash-profile=phpunit | sed 1d)"
+        eval "$(/usr/bin/php /path/to/your/phpunit-completion.php --cliff-bash-profile=phpunit | sed 1d)"

-The sed part will remove alias command, so when you type "phpunit", it will still mean the phpunit you can work with (not the helper script); but completion will use the helper script.
+The `sed` part will remove alias command, so when you type "phpunit", it will still mean the phpunit you can work with (not the helper script); but completion will use the helper script.

-By the way, there is a pre-made phpunit helper script in examples directory.

 ## NOTES